-Set against a stunning backdrop of the River Thames in Berkshire, Beale Park is not only home to an exciting mix of animals and attractions, but it also offers visitors the chance to relax and enjoy nature at its best with a variety of gardens, sculptures, trails and lakes to enhance your visit.
+Set against a stunning backdrop of the River Thames in Berkshire, the gardens within Beale Park offers visitors the chance to relax and enjoy nature at its best with a variety of planting styles.

-Beale Park celebrated its 50th anniversary in 2006 with the creation of the Jubliee Water Gardens.
+Beale Park celebrated its 50th anniversary in 2006 with the creation of the Jubilee Water Gardens.

-Designed and landscaped by Pantiles Nurseries, Surrey’s award-winning nursery, the area surrounding the Pavilion was brought to life with an exotic array of plants such as Phormium (New Zealand flax), Dicksonia (tree ferns) and Phyllostachys (bamboo), creating an unusual walk with a hint of the Orient for all to enjoy.
+These gardens are brought to life with an interesting array of plants including trees, shrubs, perennials and annuals, creating a peaceful walk with a hint of the Orient for all to enjoy.

-Beale Park is home to a fine collection of trees both native and ornamental, large and small deciduous (loses its leaves in winter) and evergreen.
+Beale Park is home to a fine collection of trees both native and ornamental, large and small, deciduous and evergreen.

-The collection has grown over the years and will continue to evolve into the future when new trees are planted to replace old specimens.
-In this way we are able to keep the landscape alive and support the animal species associated with them.
+The collection has grown over the years and will continue to evolve into the future when new trees are planted.
+In this way we are able to keep the landscape alive and support the ecosystems within it.

-Some particular trees of interest to look out for in the Park are:
+Some specimen trees of interest to look out for in the Park are:

 River Birch (Betula nigra)